 Students develop their Self-Awareness when they feel safe and loved.
 Teachers create psychological safety by establishing meaningful relationships through daily conversations with all of their students.
 An excellent routine for this is meeting students at the door.
 You might give students a greeting choice or if you are extremely creative you could have a personalized handshake for every student.

-Another tool is the Yale RULER Mood Meter.
+Another tool is the mood meter.
 This helps students identify their emotions which is the first step to learning self-control.
 Use the Check In as a formative assessment on whether or not each student is ready to learn or has some concerns that need to be addressed first.
 Check Ins might feel too touchy/feely for secondary teachers, but middle and high school students desire to be seen daily too.

 2. Check out